Lahari-1996/NaukriClone/README.md

 # NaukriClone

 Finding the right job made easy with Naukri.com.
-In this website user is be able to see different job openings and can apply to various companies.
+In this website user is  able to see different job openings and can apply to various companies.

 Used:-->HTML,CSS,Javascript,Import,Export